The Glass Cage and the Automation of Judgment

 The title comes from the glass cockpit: the digital flight deck in which screens, sensors, automation, and software mediate the aircraft to the pilot.
 Carr's point is larger than aviation.
 Modern systems increasingly wrap human action in a display layer.
 The world arrives as indicators, alerts, routes, scores, suggestions, dashboards, prompts, and recommended next steps.
 The person remains "in the loop," but the loop has been redesigned around machine initiative.

-This makes the book a useful companion to Carr's The Shallows.
-The earlier book asks what networked media do to attention and memory.
+This makes the book a useful companion to Carr's The Shallows, Hannah Fry's Hello World, and Hilke Schellmann's The Algorithm.
+The earlier Carr book asks what networked media do to attention and memory.
 The Glass Cage asks what intelligent tools do to skill and agency.
-In both cases, Carr is strongest when he treats technology as a training environment rather than a neutral instrument.
+The later algorithmic-judgment books show the institutional version of the same problem: software does not merely assist a decision; it can reshape what a decision-maker practices, notices, trusts, and can later explain.

 The Autopilot Pattern